zakariaf/Multi-AI-Mattermost-Bot/README.md

 ## Mattermost Client Integration

-The ChatGPT-Mattermost Bot includes a dedicated Mattermost client to handle interactions with the Mattermost server.
+The Multi-AI Mattermost Bot includes a dedicated Mattermost client to handle interactions with the Mattermost server.
 This client manages sending and receiving messages, handling WebSocket connections, and performing necessary operations to ensure seamless bot functionality.

 ### Features